Fingerify/Fingerify-Desktop/README.md

 ## Documentation & Support

-For a complete user guide and technical documentation, visit our official website or check out the [full user guide link here].

 If you need technical support or have any questions, feel free to contact our support team via Telegram:

 * **Telegram ID:** @Freelancer_support_ict